bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.4.6

+Fixed a bug where infowindows wouldn't open if the map div was changed.

 ### Version 1.4.5

 A minor update that includes the latest versions of jQuery and Handlebars, two new location variables and some clean-up.